Denied By A Bank For Your Mortgage And Options For Borrowers

-- What overlays are is mortgage guidelines that is on top of the minimum lending guidelines set by FHA, VA, USDA, Fannie Mae, and Freddie Mac.
+- What overlays are is mortgage guidelines that are on top of the minimum lending guidelines set by FHA, VA, USDA, Fannie Mae, and Freddie Mac

-- Most loan officers will run a mortgage applicant through Fannie Mae and/or Freddie Mac Automated Underwriting System (AUS).
+- Most loan officers will run a mortgage applicant through Fannie Mae and/or Freddie Mac Automated Underwriting System (AUS)

-- For example, FHA Guidelines On Collection And Charge Off Accounts state that borrowers do have have to pay off outstanding collections and charge off accounts.
+- For example, FHA Guidelines On Collection And Charge Off Accounts state that borrowers do have have to pay off outstanding collections and charge off accounts

-- However, many lenders will require that any collections over $7,000 be paid off as part of their overlays on collection accounts.
+- However, many lenders will require that any collections over $7,000 be paid off as part of their overlays on collection accounts

-- Situations like these are the main reasons for last minute mortgage loan denials.
+- Situations like these are the main reasons for last-minute mortgage loan denials

 Banks Versus Mortgage Bankers And Correspondent Lenders

-- Home Buyers feel comfortable with their bank where they normally have their checking or savings account because they know most of the bank employees.
+- Home Buyers feel comfortable with their bank where they normally have their checking or savings account because they know most of the bank employees

-- Unfortunately, most banks have tougher lending requirements than mortgage bankers due to overlays for residential purchase and/or refinance mortgage loan.
+- Unfortunately, most banks have tougher lending requirements than mortgage bankers due to overlays for residential purchase and/or refinance mortgage loan

-- Borrowers who got denied by a bank for your mortgage, there are many other options.
+- Borrowers who got denied by a bank for your mortgage, there are many other options

 Banks And Overlays